Gallbladder Cancer (cont.)

 Stages of Gallbladder Cancer

-Tests and procedures to stage gallbladder cancer are usually done at the same time as diagnosis.
+Tests and procedures to stage gallbladder cancer tell the doctor the extent of the cancer.
+The testing necessary to learn if the disease is localized or not is usually done at the same time as diagnosis.

 See the General Information section for a description of tests and procedures used to detect, diagnose, and stage gallbladder cancer.